vmarinhodev/image-case/README.md

 - Users can view their uploaded images on the dashboard
 - The application uses React Hook Form to handle form submissions and validation
 - The application uses Zod to validate schema for form data
-- The application uses Uppy to handle image uploading

 ```bash
 copy Imaginarium